-Homemade gifts are some of the best gifts I give.
+Homemade gifts are some of the best gifts I give (or receive).
 It makes the gift so much more personal and who doesn’t like to receive a homemade gift?
 Being the frugal gal that I am, I searched the web to find some of the best gifts to make.
 One way I save money on my sewing, crafting, and scrapbooking supplies is to shop on Amazon.com.
 You’d be amazed by some of the great deals you can score there!

 Personalized Gift – 2.
 I like to give personalized ornaments as gifts to everyone on my gift list.
 I can make a new ornament for each year so I never run out of ideas for gifts.